“I will never leave you nor forsake you.” —The Sovereign Lord

 I cut everyone out and isolated myself.
 I couldn’t trust anybody.
 I unwittingly allowed satan to whispers lies in my ear that the ones that God put in my life, really hated me and was out to get me.
 Evil is cunning and invisible to the naked eye.
 It has an intellectual makeup and is highly persuasive.
 You can go as far to say it’s seductive and it’s pulling away from God is so strong, you want it and it knows it.
 It makes promises to you that you can have it all and all will want to have you.
 There’s this constant pursuit to destroy us at all cost.

 I am not forsaken.
-Jesus, the One Who freed me, goes before me, preparing every way in my path—always.
+Jesus, the One Who freed me, goes before me, preparing every way in my path—every single time.